daisubc/daisubc.github.io/index.md

 For posdoc positions or students interested in pursuing graduate studies, please email a copy of your (1) CV and (2) Research Statement to **bhushan [dot] gopaluni [at] ubc [dot] ca**.

-Admission is highly competitive.
-However, all admitted students will receive a stipend.
+Admission is highly competitive and all admitted students will receive a stipend.